-This article explains how to calculate basic statistics (average, standard deviation, and variance)
+This article explains how to calculate basic statistics such as average, standard deviation, and variance

 Here’s what you want to achieve:

-Extracting basic statistics from matrices (e.g. average, variance, standard deviation) is a critical component for analyzing a wide range of data sets such as financial data, health data, or social media data.
+Extracting basic statistics such as average, variance, standard deviation from NumPy arrays and 2D matrices is a critical component for analyzing a wide range of data sets such as financial data, health data, or social media data.
 With the rise of machine learning and data science, your proficient education of linear algebra operators with NumPy becomes more and more valuable to the marketplace

 Here is how you can accomplish this task in NumPy: